Our Team

 Nick is passionate about applying his knowledge to help reduce humanity’s vulnerability to future climates through both research and teaching.
 Nick is the unit coordinator for two climate change first year units at UTas, the Introduction to the Science of Climate Change (KGA104) and Responding to Climate Change (KGA105).
 His post-doctoral research includes quantifying anthropogenic impacts on the environment through examining weekly cycles in urban meteorological and other parameters, remotely sensed fire analysis, examining trends in global and regional active fires, highlighting links with large-scale climate drivers (e.g. ENSO and IOD).
 Nick joined the Climate Futures team in 2018.
 See Dr Earl’s publications here.

-Nick is a very keen runner and can often be seen at the pointy end of road races around Tasmania, Australia and Internationally.
+Nick is a very keen runner and can often be seen at the pointy end of road races around Tasmania, Australia and internationally.

 Gabi mocatta